How Much Does A Metal Roof Cost Vs. Shingles?

 - Heavy snow – The steel support structure can support people walking around and the weight of snow during the winter months.

-- Disposal –Metal roofing is recyclable so it won’t end up on a landfill.
-It’s typically made from recycled scrap metal, to begin with.
+- Disposal – Metal roofing is typically made from recycled scrap metal and recyclable so it won’t end up on a landfill.

 - Sustainability – Because metal roofs outlast all other roof types, they need to be replaced less often without producing extra waste.